 Limb-lengthening surgery is able to increase height, although most patients never grow more than two or three inches taller.
 Some authorities say that the pain from the surgery is easily manageable at night by medication, and that complications only rarely develop from the process.
 However, a number of former patients say that the pain was excruciating, and a 2006 journal article from International Orthopaedics claims that side effects such as uneven lengthening or unbalanced bones, problems with the hip joints, and even more severe issues such as nerve damage or paralysis frequently occur.
 There can also be damage to the soft tissues of the elongating limb, or a defect can form in the bone itself.
 If these problems are not corrected, it can require more time in the hospital for the patient.
 In addition, because few doctors in the United States perform limb-lengthening surgery, it can be difficult to obtain – as well as expensive.
 According to one source, the cost can be around $80,000.

 There is another method that claims to increase height for adults: exercise.
 Unlike limb-lengthening surgery, exercise treatment is directly tied to the levels of HGH that the brain generates.
 According to some arguments, regular stretching, hanging, resistance and anaerobic exercises can stimulate the brain to produce spikes in the level of HGH that it releases.
 (Anaerobic exercises are activities such as playing basketball, swimming, and bicycling.)
-Some sources even claim that quick, high-intensity sexual activity can cause a spike in HGH levels.
+Some sources even claim that quick, high-intensity intermittent exercise can cause a spike in HGH levels.
 The increase in HGH helps bone development by helping more bone cells form, which adds to and elongates the limb.
 The hormone also increases the cartilage that forms around the end of the bone as it grows.
 These “cushions” of cartilage support the bone and allow it to develop further.
 When the bone stops growing, they disappear.
 Increased HGH levels can help prevent the cartilage from disappearing and make it easier for the bone to keep growing, even as we age.

 However, there is not much solid evidence as to whether exercise treatments really succeed in augmenting adults’ height.
 Most sources seem to doubt that exercises, even in conjunction with a healthy diet and lifestyle, can create enough of an increase in HGH to add significantly to the height of a grown individual.
-On the other hand, maintaining that lifestyle, with the possible addition of taking a natural HGH supplement, can have a positive impact on overall physical health.
+On the other hand, maintaining that lifestyle, with the possible addition of taking a natural HGH supplement like growth factor plus, can have a positive impact on overall physical health.
 HGH supplements such as Growth Factor Plus, HGF Max and Somatropinne are available over the counter, for a much lower price than other types of treatment, and the natural HGH supplements prevent adverse side effects.
 Although these human growth hormone supplements do not guarantee an increase in height, they do claim to be able to help an individual look and feel younger and healthier, regardless of his or her age.